 Red Bull: To win in Montreal is a fantastic result for the team 10 June, 2013 Red Bull team and drivers report from the Canadian Grand Prix, Round 7 of the 2013 Formula 1 World Championship, at Circuit Gilles Villeneuve in Montreal.
 Sebastian Vettel: It’s great to win today.
 I was pushing very hard, especially at the beginning of the race – I had a moment when I hit the wall, but I didn’t feel it; I was trying to get away from the field, as you don’t know what will happen towards the end.
 It turned out that we could control things in the later stages, but you don’t know that, so I was just trying to push all the time and stay in the rhythm.
 It was good to see that we were quick in all conditions this weekend and had speed in the race.
 We had average tyre wear, which hasn’t always been the case for us, so we have made a step forward there.
 It’s nice to win here, as it’s a very special race.
 Not just the track, but the whole city enjoys the race and it’s a nice atmosphere.
 Mark Webber: I got a sensational start, but I didn’t have too many places to go.
 I went to the middle and Bottas and Nico were there, so I went to the other side and lost some momentum.
 We are certainly getting our starts sorted, but so far there’s been no opportunity to show how good they have been!
 We lost some time with Nico in the first stint, and the car was getting hot behind him in the slip stream.
 Once I got in free air, the car was handling much better.
 Then we had the incident with Giedo van der Garde which caused some front wing damage and made it more difficult; the whole top section of the wing was gone on the left hand side, so it didn’t help from then on.
 I don’t know what he was doing.
 We had a lot of blue flags as we approached the hair pin and I rolled to the inside, giving him plenty of space so he knew I was there, but when we got to the apex he tried to hit it; I don’t know what was going on with that.
 There were some positives from today, but it would have been nicer to have finished a bit further up the road.
 Christian Horner: To win in Montreal is a fantastic result for the team.
 Having come so close two years ago, to win in the dominant fashion that we did today was a tremendous performance, despite a couple of heart stopping moments, particularly when Seb touched the wall.
 He was totally commanding today and thoroughly deserved the victory.
 It was a shame for Mark that his race was compromised by van der Garde, who just seemed to shut the door on him for no reason damaging the front wing.
 But, despite that damage Mark did a tremendous job to still finish fourth.
 Thierry Salvi, Renault: A very classy performance from Sebastian today, but it wasn’t at all easy – he was pushing all the way.
 Montreal is one of those circuits that highlights a good overall package and everything came together today.
 The potential was there for Mark to score a podium, but the incident with van der Garde cost some time.
 All the same getting the first win in Canada for Red Bull and the first Renault-powered win since 2006 is a great end to the weekend.
 (Red Bull) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.